 Purposes for which we use your personal information

 We will only use your personal information when the law allows us to do so.
 Most commonly we will use your personal information in the following circumstances, where permitted:

 - when we need to perform a contract we are about to or have entered into with you;

 - when we need to do so to comply with a legal obligation;

-- when it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests;
+- where permitted by law, when it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests;

 - when it is necessary to establish, exercise or defend legal claims;